-Notes Forming Part of Financial Statements for the year ended March 31, 2024
+Notes Forming Part of Financial Statements for the year ended March 31, 2025

-1 Corporate Information
+Corporate Information

 Megapacific Ventures Private Limited (the Company) is a private limited company and is incorporated under the provisions of the Companies Act, 2013 applicable in India.
 The company is a wholly owned subsidiary of listed company Megastar Foods Limited.
-The registered office of the company is located at Plot No. 807, Industrial Area, Phase II, Chandigarh and plant at District Rupnagar, Punjab.
+The registered office of the company is located at Plot No. 807, Industrial Area, Phase II, Chandigarh and plant at District

-The Company originally inteded to set up a plant for packaging material used in food and agro based industry.
-However, subsequently for change in economics, the project was shelved, in the meantime, the company started trading of wheat and agro products.
+The Company originally intended to set up a plant for packaging material used in food and agro based industry.
+However, subsequently for change in economics, the project was shelved.
+In the meantime, the company started trading of wheat and

-2 Significant Accounting Policies
+Significant Accounting Policies